Lyu-Pengfei/Lyu-Pengfei.github.io/_pages/about.md

 ---
 permalink: /
+title: "About Me"
-title: "Pengfei Lyu's Homepage"
+excerpt: "Pengfei Lyu's Homepage"
-excerpt: "Pengfei Lyu"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my homepage!

 I am currently a postdoctoral researcher in the [Department of Biostatistics & Bioinformatics](https://biostat.duke.edu/) at [Duke University](https://duke.edu/), working under the guidance of Prof. [Anru Zhang](https://anruzhang.github.io/) and Prof. [Pixu Shi](https://github.com/Lyu-Pengfei).

 Before joining Duke, I earned my Ph.D. in Statistics in August 2024 from [Florida State University](https://www.fsu.edu/), where I was fortunate to be supervised by Prof. [Hongyuan Cao](https://ani.stat.fsu.edu/~hycao/).